 Getting There, Hours, and Parking

-- Open seasonally May 3rd to Oct.
-13th
+- Open seasonally from April 15 to Oct.
+14th

 Lower Lake Clementine – Open for the season